Fellowships, Scholarships & Grants Directory

 Award/Benefits: all course fees at Oxford; stipend to cover travel, programming, accommodation and living expenses; paid summer internships

-The Ellison Scholars program seeks students who are passionate about solving humanity’s most serious problems.
+The Ellison Scholars program, established in 2024, seeks students who are passionate about solving humanity’s most serious problems.
 The program combines an academic scholarship to pursue a DPhil (PhD) at Oxford with project-based learning and mentorship by world experts.
 Ellison Scholars will work with the Ellison Institute of Technology’s Faculty of Fellows on interdisciplinary projects to help solve real world problems across four areas:

 • Medical Science and Healthcare